P0L3NARUBA/Rocknet/README.md

 ---

 ## 🎯 Current Goals
-- Adding Text Filtering API
-- Doing a Proper Frontend
+- Doing a Frontend

 ## ⚠️ Current Issues
 - The loading screen lacks informative details compared to the actual game.
 - Numerous feature flags (FFlags) are missing.
-  - The jump animation behaves oddly.
+  - The animations behaves oddly.
   - Emulated devices don’t function properly, and the thumbstick is unusable.